An operating system controls the main tasks of the computer. It also makes sure everything works well. It lets software use the hardware.

 It must be created in such a way as to allow the development, testing, or effective entry of new system functions without interfering with a service.

-It is responsible for better managing the computer’s hardware resources; that is, it assigns a portion of the processor to each resource to share resources.
+It is responsible for better managing the computer’s hardware resources; that is, it assigns a portion of the processor to each resource to share.

 The user should be responsible for communicating with peripheral devices when required.
 It organizes data for fast and secure access.

-It allows the user to easily manage everything related to the setup and use of computer networks.
+It enables users to easily manage all aspects related to setting up and using computer networks.

-It should make it easier for the user to access and manage the computer’s input/output devices.
+It should make it easier for the user to access and manage the computer’s input and output devices.

-It prevents users from blocking each other and reports whether another user occupies this application.
+It prevents users from blocking each other and reports whether another user is already using this application.

 It enables the sharing of hardware and data among users.